Harvest Hope Food Bank’s Emergency Food Pantries

 What do I need to bring with me?

-Please bring with you a photo ID for yourself as well as the Social Security Cards for all members of the household.
+Please bring with you a photo ID for yourself as well as the birthdays for all members of the household.
 If you do not have a picture ID, we will accept an ID with your name on it, such as a Medicaid card.
-We do not discriminate based on immigration status, so we do not require Social Security Cards from illegal immigrants.
+We do not discriminate based on immigration status.

 How do I get service?